ghc-proposals/ghc-proposals/proposals/0000-sym-pat-syn.rst

 When evaluating ``Inr (Sum Here 'a')``, everything proceeds as with a function.
 The value is matched against the LHS, producing ``tag = Here`` and ``x = 'a'``.
 The result is the RHS with the appropriate substiutions: ``Sum (There Here) x``.

-There are some interactions with record syntax and its extensions, which should all be covered above. ``-Wincomplete-patterns`` should warn if an implicitly bidirectional pattern synonym's LHS is not covering.
+There are some interactions with record syntax and its extensions, which should all be covered above. ``-Wincomplete-patterns`` will now warn if an implicitly bidirectional pattern synonym's LHS is not covering.

 Costs and Drawbacks
 -------------------